jasongrimes/grimesit-mm/_pages/about.md

 I’m Jason Grimes, owner and Principal Engineer.
 I’ve been building web applications for a long time.

-I started out as a network engineer in 1990s Silicon Valley, installing computer labs and Internet connections in a dozen under-resourced public schools.
+I started out as a network engineer in 1990s Silicon Valley, installing computer labs and Internet in a dozen cash-strapped public schools.
 I was a sysadmin for Unix, Windows, and early Linux, learned programming in C, C++ and Java, then fell in love with the Internet and specialized in web applications.